bitovi/academy/src/rxjs/1-angular.md

 @page rxjs/angular RxJS in Angular
 @parent RxJS 1

-@description Learn how to read and write observables in Angular
+@description Learn how to read and write observables in Angular.

 @body